vova-horin/vegas-slot-monorepo/README.md

 - **Authorization Implementation (30min)**: Even though standard authentication wasn't required in the task, I implemented a comprehensive authorization system that follows common auth patterns.
 Each game session is treated as a separate user with a JWT token for session management.
 This approach provides better security, scalability, and clean separation between different player sessions.

-- **Swagger API Documentation Setup**: Implemented comprehensive Swagger documentation for all API endpoints with proper decorators, response types, and authentication requirements.
+- **Swagger API Documentation Setup (10min)**: Implemented comprehensive Swagger documentation for all API endpoints with proper decorators, response types, and authentication requirements.
 The interactive API documentation is available at `/api/docs` and includes detailed descriptions, request/response examples, and the ability to test endpoints directly from the browser interface.

 - **Configuration Management Setup (10min)**: Implemented centralized configuration using `@nestjs/config` to replace scattered `process.env` usage throughout the codebase.
 This provides better type safety, centralized configuration, and easier environment switching.